 The pause table is completely different from many of the other pieces of agility equipment.
 Your dog isn’t actually doing anything with their body.
 In fact, the point is to stop doing anything at all.
 This can be very easy for some dogs, but others may find it challenging.

 Start slow and practice more than you need to.
 All the distractions at a trial can make this difficult for your dog to accomplish without over-practicing at home.
-Be sure the work in distance and a release command, as these are often overlooked parts of training.
+Be sure the work in the distance and a release command, as these are often overlooked parts of training.

 Featured Image Credit: Mark Herreid, Shutterstock